vghulyan/Auth0/AUTH0.md

 4. Allow user to be authenticated using google or facebook.
 5. Link to retrieve the forgotten password

+## Secure page
+Create a middleware to check if the request has a valid token and can perform a certain operations using secret key.

 ## Registration
 ### When user sucessfuly registers but not authorised to use the system yet, then save the record to temp table.
 Upon registration, send an email template to users email address asking user to click the link to be authenticated.
 If user clicks on the link then authenticate the user.
 If user did not click the link within 24 hours remove the user from the temp table.